USFLibrariesDigitalInitiativesServices/LB2Plus/Omeka-Item-Editing.md

-Linking to a SobekCM package image in an Omeka item.
+Linking to an existing SobekCM package image in an Omeka item.

 1. Create a new item.
 2. Enter a title in the Title field.